MathyouMB/website/src/content/articles/beginners-guide-to-observability.md

 You only start to understand its value once you’ve worked on real-world systems where things actually go wrong.

-The hardest part?
-You often don’t even know what questions to ask, let alone where to look for answers.

 This guide aims to bridge that gap.
 It will give you the context you need and walk you through the kinds of questions experienced engineers ask when diagnosing system issues.

 <br/>